copperwater/xNetHack/doc/xnh-changelog-9.0.md

     ways between them.
   - The 5 random comestibles in a chest on the Monk quest start level are replaced with 4 food rations.
+  - Master Kaen can phase through walls and boulders, and casts summon elementals instead of summon insects.

 ### Interface changes